mongodb/mongo-hadoop/README.md

     //this is equivalent to {_id : {$gt : ISODate("2007-06-21T20:00:00-0400")}} in the mongo shell

+######`mongo.input.notimeout`
+Set notimeout on the cursor when reading each split.
+This can be necessary if really large splits are being truncated because cursors are killed before all the data has been read.

 ######`mongo.input.split.use_range_queries`

 This setting causes data to be read from mongo by adding `$gte/$lt` clauses to the query for limiting the boundaries of each split, instead of the default behavior of limiting with `$min/$max`.
 This may be useful in cases when using `mongo.input.query` is being used to filter mapper input, but the index that would be used by `$min/$max` is less selective than the query and indexes.
 Setting this to `'true'` lets the MongoDB server select the best index possible and still.
 This defaults to '`false'` if not set.